What will the ACMA’s new NBN protections mean for consumers?

 The ACMA has also signalled that it is aware of issues with connection quality as they relate to the quality of NBN modems supplied to end consumers.
 While it's not making modem quality part of the new rules right now, it is significant that it's proposing to further explore hardware quality issues to determine if regulation is required.

-What happens if my ISP breaches the new rules?
+What happens if my internet provider breaches the new rules?

 Unlike industry codes, which are fundamentally agreement levels, the ACMA's regulations have the potential for significant bite, with civil penalties ranging up to $250,000.
-If an ISP breaches a service provider rule, the penalties are even stiffer, with court imposed fines that can range up to $10 million.
+If an internet provider breaches a service provider rule, the penalties are even stiffer, with court imposed fines that can range up to $10 million.

 When will the new rules go into effect?